-The only reason I watched this show was because it had only 10 episodes and I could finish it in one day.
+The only reason I watched this show was that it had only 10 episodes and I could finish it in one day.
 Did I mention that the show has an uber-cute male protagonist who also was a reason for watching this show?
 What?
-I didn’t need to because you guessed it anyway :O Gah!
+I didn’t need to, because you guessed it anyway :O Gah!

 I picked this show very randomly without even reading its synopsis.
 I went for it with zero expectations.
 And I am glad (and lucky) that I enjoyed the show despite its high level of predictability.
 The show is short so there isn’t much to analyze.
 But is it worth even a short while?
 Well, read on to know that.

 My Little Lover (2015)